-Andrew Captan provides free consultations, and will be able to determine, at the outset, the nature and complexity of your case, as well as what the anticipated fees will be.
+Andrew Captan offers free consultations, and will be able to determine, at the outset, the nature and complexity of your case, as well as what the anticipated fees will be.

 An individual’s inability to pay for a lawyer should not prevent the individual from being able to retain a lawyer to vigorously represent his or her rights and interests.

 If you cannot afford to pay for Mr. Captan’s services privately, you may be eligible for Legal Aid.
-Captan Law does accept Legal Aid certificates for all criminal law matters.
+He accepts most Legal Aid certificates for criminal law matters.
 If you are eventually granted a Legal Aid certificate, the government will cover your legal fees.

 For more information about Legal Aid Ontario, and to confirm whether or not you might qualify, please visit their website.